GeoscienceAustralia/fc/README.md

 ## Installation
 To install the module on raijin:

-Checout the branch you wish to install to temp directory
+Checkout the tagged branch you wish to install to temp directory, then:

 ```
 $ module use /g/data/v10/public/modules/modulefiles/